Nikolasioan/Drone_object_detection_with_threshold/README.md

 - Use simple detection logic (thresholding, contour detection, optical flow, or YOLO if you prefer).
 - **Output:** draw bounding boxes or trajectories for detected obstacles.

+**Primary Limitation of my approach:** The method performs poorly on reflective water.
+Specifically, it considers reflections to be objects.